 Is it Toward or Towards?
-Upwards or Upward? - The Write Practice
+Upwards or Upward?

 This is true for most -ward words: downward, upward, forward, backward, toward, etc.

 The main exception is afterward(s), which is always an adverb.
 In that case, the “s” is a signal of formality level.
-It’s considered more formal to omit it.
+It's considered more formal writing to omit it.

 But Why Are There Two Versions?

 I know I just told you to use an “s” to make an adverb or drop it to make an adjective.
-But really, that’s a guideline, not a hard-and-fast rule.
+But really, that's a guideline, not a hard-and-fast rule.
+Both have been in use interchangeably since the 9th century.

 This is one of those areas where American English and British English diverge.
-In general, no matter which part of speech they’re using, Americans prefer to drop the “s,” and Brits like to include it.
+In general, no matter which part of speech they're using, Americans prefer to drop the “s,” and British spelling likes to include it.
+But as I said, both are correct spellings.

 Even style guides differ in their recommendations.
-The Chicago Manual of Style acknowledges the differing approaches of American and British English, while AP style states that “toward” is correct and “towards” is just wrong.
+The Chicago Manual of Style acknowledges the differing approaches of American and British English, while AP style states that “toward” is correct and “towards” is just wrong (at least for organizations that use their guide to indicate preferred spellings).

 (In fact, “s” or no “s,” “toward(s)” is almost always a preposition, occasionally an adjective.
 But it's not an adverb, so adding the “s” doesn't suggest any extra meaning.)